PssThemes/shop/resources/client/tasks.md

 The aboive is for shopify..

 But for prestashop is different.
-I can have the external cat ids directly form the first call into the products.. whihc means i can use the decoder to do that.
+I can have the external cat ids directly form the first call into the products.. which means i can use the decoder to do that.
 Which is good since i dont need to do a specialized step later.

 Problem with this approach is that im using a shared interface.. called a normalized product... but in reality i need 2.